 A – Call 911 if there is an immediate emergency.
 An AED, Automated External Defibrillator is located at the Reservations Desk, as well as trained staff with CPR accreditations.

 Q – Is there a “Lost and Found” at Balboa Tennis Club?

 A – Lost and Found is located at the Reservations Desk.
 If you have left something on the court, call the desk and ask the reservation agent to look for the item and label it for you.
 Items not claimed within three months are donated to San Diego Rescue Mission.

 Q – Is BTC available for private tennis parties or corporate tennis events?

-A – The BTC Clubhouse is not rented out to the public for private parties.
-However, for corporate tournaments which don’t interfere with club events, the clubhouse is available.
+A –The BTC Clubhouse is not rented out to the public for private parties.
+However, for corporate tournaments which don’t interfere with club events, the clubhouse is available for usage.

 Q – What volunteer opportunities are available?

 A – During tournaments we always need volunteers for the “Tournament Desk”.
 League team captains and positions on the BTC board of directors are all done by volunteers.